-employee.
+- Not allowed to apply.
+At 2 pm on a weekday, an African American man with no accent visited a well-established Midtown seafood restaurant seeking employment as a waiter.
+A restaurant employee told him that there were no current vacancies and refused to take his resume.
+Thirty minutes later, a white American man with no accent spoke to the same restaurant employee.
 The employee stated that there were no current openings but that she would retain his resume and call if anything opened up.
-Three months later, the tester received a call and was offered a waiter position.

-- Not Allowed to Interview.
-On a weekday afternoon in mid 2006, a white woman with a slight French accent entered a fashionable "three star" restaurant seeking employment.
-After she completed a job application, a manager took her into a private room for a friendly, informative 20 minute interview.
-Looking over his shoulder to make sure he was not being observed, the manager corrected spelling errors on her application and suggested ways to rephrase her answers to interview questions.
+Three months later, the tester received a call and was offered a waiter position. - Not allowed to interview: On a weekday afternoon, a white woman with a slight French accent entered a fashionable "three star" restaurant seeking employment.
+After she completed a job application, a manager took her into a private room for a 20 min interview.
+Checking that he was not being observed, the manager corrected spelling errors on her application and suggested ways to rephrase her answers to interview questions.
 He asked no questions about her work experience or restaurant service skills.
-The manager stated that he was sure that she would be hearing from them in a few days, and she subsequently received a call offering a server position.
+He stated that she would be hearing from them in a few days, and she subsequently received a call offering a server position.
 One hour later, a Korean American woman with no accent entered the same establishment seeking work.
 After completing an application showing education and work experience equal to that of the previous tester, she handed the form to the bartender, who said that he would give it to the manager.
-She was never contacted. - Not Offered a Position.
-On a weekday afternoon in February 2006, a white woman with no accent arrived at an "atmospheric" Midtown restaurant in response to a Craigslist advertisement for waitstaff.
+She was never contacted. - Not offered a position: On a weekday afternoon, a white woman with no accent arrived at an "atmospheric" Midtown restaurant in response to a Craigslist advertisement for waitstaff.
 Two minutes later, a Haitian American woman with no accent arrived for the same purpose.
 They were interviewed by different assistant managers.
 The second woman's interview was held in a busy location and lasted five minutes.
 She was told that she would be contacted if the restaurant was interested, but she never heard further.
-The first woman's interview, in a private location, lasted 20 minutes.
-The interviewer read her resume carefully, asked questions about her experience, and concluded by directing her to come in for training the following week.

-• Qualifications Questioned.
-Answering a Craigslist advertisement, a white woman with no accent applied at an upscale Italian restaurant.
+The first woman's interview, in a private location, lasted 20 min.
+The interviewer read her resume carefully, asked questions about her experience, and requested her to come for training the following week. - Qualifications questioned: Answering a Craigslist advertisement, a white woman with no accent applied at an upscale Italian restaurant.
 When she first walked in, the host looked her over slowly, making her feel she already had the job.
-She was promptly sent to an assistant manager, who, during an 18 minute interview, called her resume impressive, said that she presented herself well and that she'd "fit right in," and offered her specific work shifts.
+She was promptly sent to an assistant manager, who, during an 18 min interview, called her resume impressive, said that she presented herself well and that she'd "fit right in," and offered her specific work shifts.
 He emphasized that she would have opportunities to advance into management and that the restaurant would pay part of her health insurance.
 At the end of the interview, he said that if she would provide a reference, she could start training that day.
 Meanwhile, a Chinese American woman with no accent, who had arrived half an hour before the white woman, was sent away with an interview appointment for the following day.
-During her interview the next day, which lasted nine minutes, the same manager who had interviewed the white woman denied ever hearing of the restaurants on her resume and questioned whether she was used to working in elegant establishments.
+During that interview, which lasted nine minutes, the same manager who had interviewed the white woman denied ever hearing of the restaurants on her resume and questioned whether she had worked in elegant establishments.
 He concluded by saying that he would call her after consulting with other managers, but he never did.